ArrowheadAnalytics/next-gen-scrapy-2.0/README.md

 # Intro to `next-gen-scrapy`

 ## Summary
+The contests of this githhub (and this entire README) are all from Sarah Mallepalle.

 This is the first version released of `next-gen-scrapy`.
 This repo of was built to allow users to extract all pass locations -  completions, incompletions, interceptions, and touchdowns - from the regular season and postseason pass charts provided by Next Gen Stats beginning in 2017.